Shimell/DiscordWhitelisterSpigot/README.md

     - Use `!whitelist add "minecraftUsername"` in a valid channel to whitelist people on your minecraft server
     - Use `!whitelist remove "minecraftUsername"` in a valid channel to remove people from the whitelist on your minecraft server
     - Use `!whitelist` in a valid channel to get info about the bot and how to use it

+- Custom Message Support:
+    - Allows editing of server response messages (file is located at `(server-root)/plugins/DiscordWhitelister/custom-messages.yml)`
+    - This feature is disabled by default and can be enabled in the config file (`use-custom-messages`)
+    - Note: Only message variables ({Sender} for example) in the original messages will be evaluated.
+For example: using {MaxWhitelistAmount} in the "insufficient-permissions" string/message will not work as it was never in the original string/message.

 - Automatically add/remove a role when adding/removing to/from the whitelist
     - This feature is meant to be used when users can add themselves to the whitelist.